 Also, the Section is the National Data Centre (NDC) for Ireland’s contribution to the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization.

 A brief history: The School was established by an Order made by the Irish Government on the 26th March, 1947.
 This was the third constituent School of the Dublin Institute for Advanced Studies.
-The house 5, Merrion Square, was assigned by the Government as the headquarters of the School and home of the Geophysical and Cosmic Ray Sections.
+Number 5, Merrion Square, was assigned by the Government as the headquarters of the School and home of the Geophysical and Cosmic Ray Sections.

 The Geophysics section dropped the meteorological work and broadened the range of geophysical techniques used to study the Earth from mainly local gravitational field studies to modern active and passive seismology, magnetotelluric studies, and space-based studies of the Earth’s gravitational and magnetic fields.